How To Fix Starfield Building Shaders Error

 Deleting Cache files (Screenshot by eXputer)

-The next time you launch Starfield, the shaders will be forced to recompile.
+The next time you launch Starfield, the shaders will recompile.
+Wait for this process to complete before starting up the game.

 Verify & Repair Game Files